IreneShivaei/specline/README.md

 The python scripts presented here are to stack multiple spectra, make a composite spectrum, and fit optical emission lines with Gaussian profiles to calculate the line luminosities.

-The details of the stacking method is discussed at *Shivaei et al. (2017, ApJ, in press)*.
+The details of the stacking method is discussed in *Shivaei et al. (2017, ApJ, in press)*.

 Contributions are very welcomed!